jhconning/Dev-II/index.rst

 Econ 842 Development II (Spring 2016)
 =======================================
-Notes and materials for The Graduate
+Lecture Notes and materials for The Graduate
 Center's Economics 842 taught by Jonathan Conning

 `Reading list`_ (with links to weekly reading assignments):